How to build a future-ready ADHD clinic in 2026 and beyond

 6. How do I make ADHD diagnosis more consistent across my team?

-ADHD clinics should establish a clear pathway for ADHD assessment, titration, and long-term care.
+ADHD clinics should establish a clear workflow for ADHD assessment, titration, and long-term care.
 Using the same rating scales, a consistent approach to clinical interviews, and using objective testing can help ensure consistency.
 All patients will have the same quality experience in your clinic.
 Regular check-ins and shared learning further support diagnostic confidence across teams.

 7. What objective tools actually help with ADHD diagnosis?